 www.bullying.co.uk – One in five young people have experienced bullying by text message or via email.
 This web site gives advice for children and parents on bullying.

-http://www.chatdanger.com/ – This website is about the potential dangers with interactive services online like chat, IM, online games, email and on mobiles.
+https://www.childnet.com/young-people/secondary – The old https://www.chatdanger.com/ website has now been incorporated into the main Childnet web site and the guidance is now at the new hyperlink above.
+This website is about the potential dangers with interactive services online like chat, IM, online games, email and on mobiles.
 It provides information, advice, true stories and games.
 The resource page also contains a number of links to other useful websites.

-http://parents.vodafone.com/ – Vodafone have developed this website in conjunction with mumsnet.
+https://www.vodafone.co.uk/mobile/digital-parenting – Vodafone have developed this website in conjunction with mumsnet.
 It is very accessible and provides information and guidance to parents with understanding their child’s digital world and get more involved.
-There is even an on-line test to see how much you know!
+There is even an online test to see how much you know!